barrucadu/pusher-ws/README.markdown

 let channels = ["your", "channels"]

--- Connect to Pusher with your key, SSL, and the us-east-1 region. pusherWithKey key defaultOptions $ do
+-- Connect to Pusher with your key, SSL, and the us-east-1 region. pusher <- pusherWithKey key defaultOptions

+-- Run some actions with this connection: runPusherClient pusher $ do
   -- Subscribe to all the channels mapM_ subscribe channels